-We do not share your information with third-parties other than for the purposes set out above.
+We do not share your information with third parties other than for the purposes set out above.

 As highlighted above we may engage with external recruitment agencies to assist in our hiring processes.
 When we do so, we share only the necessary personal information required for the recruitment activity.
 This may include your name, contact details, CV, and relevant qualifications or experience.
 Recruitment agencies are contractually obligated to handle your data in accordance with applicable data protection laws, including the UK GDPR.
 We ensure that appropriate safeguards are in place, such as data processing agreements, to protect your personal information and to ensure it is used solely for recruitment purposes.
 We do not permit recruitment agencies to use your data for any other purpose or to retain it beyond the recruitment process.

-We may transfer your personal information outside the UK but only to countries within the European Economic Area where there is an adequacy decision in respect of those countries.
-This means that the countries to which we transfer your data are deemed to provide an adequate level of protection for your personal information.
-In some cases, the sharing described above may result in your personal information being transferred internationally, including from the European Economic Area to a country outside it, by some third-party providers.
-We have ensured that our third-party providers have the necessary safeguards and data protection policies in place to process this data.
+We may transfer your personal information outside the UK but only to countries where UK adequacy regulations or other appropriate safeguards exist.
+These other safeguards may include but are not limited to, UK International Data Transfer Agreements, Binding Corporate Rules, or the UK Addendum to EU Standard Contractual Clauses.
+You may request further information about the safeguards we use for international transfers by contacting our Data Protection Officer.

 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow third-party service providers to use your personal information for their own purposes.
 We only permit them to process your personal information for specified purposes and in accordance with our instructions.

 On what grounds do we process your personal information?